f3peakcity/f3peakcity.github.io/content/slack/index.md

 ## Channels

 Conversations on Slack are organized into channels that start with `#`.
 The following sections share details about the most common.
-Don't see one you want?
-Ask in `#mumblechatter`.
-You can even [create your own channel](https://slack.com/help/articles/201402297-Create-a-channel), such as for your Shield Lock or a one-time event!

 ### Default channels